 Fiorella notes that women have unique challenges when it comes to developing a retirement income plan.

 “Women typically have gaps in their income — we call that volatile income,” she said.
 “We may be a trailing spouse, we may change jobs, we may have caregiving responsibilities, we may have a child, we may be caring for somebody in our family, so we take breaks.
-That can trickle into a smaller retirement account and we can have a lower net worth.
+That can trickle into a smaller retirement account, and we can have a lower net worth.
 And women live longer and spend more time in retirement, so they’re going to need more assets.
-When you sit down with your professional, make sure that you account for those cash-flow issues that are specific to women: longer lifetimes, gaps in income and lower net worth.”
+When you sit down with your professional, make sure that your account for those cash-flow issues that are specific to women: longer lifetimes, gaps in income and lower net worth.”

 Only 20% of Women Feel Highly Knowledgeable About Social Security